 Stand Mixer and Dough Hook Attachment.
 The easiest way to make these cinnamon rolls is with a stand mixer and dough hook attachment!
 You can, of course, knead it by hand with a danish dough whisk.

 Small Saucepan or Heat Proof Measuring Glass.
 Either will work for warming your buttermilk.

 Mixing Bowl.
 Good for letting the dough rest.
 The same mixing bowl that you used for kneading the dough can be used for letting it rise.
 Just make sure you grease it before adding the ball of dough back in!

 Oven Thermometer.
-This is a must for any recipe, whether it for baking or cooking!
-They're cheap and it can easily hang right on your oven rack!
+This is a must for any recipe, whether it is for baking or cooking!
+They're cheap, and they can easily hang right on your oven rack!

 What Do I Need to Know Before Starting?

 Check your butter.
-For the dough it needs to be melted.
-For the cinnamon sugar filling and small batch cream cheese frosting it needs to be softened.
+For the dough, your butter needs to be melted.
+For the cinnamon sugar filling and small batch of cream cheese frosting, it needs to be softened.

 Soften your cream cheese.
 This one is only for the frosting, but it will help prevent lumps when mixing your frosting together.

 Sift your powdered sugar.
 Another tip for the frosting!
 It will keep your frosting looking nice and smooth!